jonnor/piezopro/electronics/plugin/plugin/README.md

 Contains a single JFET buffer, designed to be powered from "Plug in power" (PIP) at 3-5 volts.
 Very similar to off-the-shelf electret microphone modules are done.
-Can be directly plugged into a portable recorder, PC, phone or laptop accepting mic-level input and supporting PIP.
+Can be directly plugged into a device with mic-level input supporting PIP.
+Such as a portable recorder, PC, phone or laptop.
 Or use preamps or adapters designed for electret microphones.

 Board designed to be soldered directly to piezo element, using castellated edge holes.